mercadopago/devsite-docs/guides/instore-payments/qr-payments/qr-gas-station.en.md

    After the user makes the payment you can obtain the data using any of the following ways:

-   1. [Webhooks](http://www.mercadopago.com.ar/developers/es/guides/notifications/webhooks): When the payment is created, we send a notification via webhook to the URL configured in the `notification_url` of the order.
+   1. [IPN](https://www.mercadopago.com.mx/developers/es/guides/notifications/ipn/): When the payment is created, we send a notification via webhook to the URL configured in the `notification_url` of the order, you will need to be subscribed to merchant_order's type notifications.
    2. Do the [payment search](https://www.mercadopago.com.ar/developers/en/reference/payments/_payments_search/get/) using the `external_reference` as the search criteria.

 ## Refunds